-Selenium is an important mineral with antioxidant properties.
+Selenium is an important antioxidant mineral, and it has numerous health benefits.

 Unfortunately, close to a billion people around the world have an insufficient intake of this mineral (1).

 This article provides a list of the top 20 foods high in selenium.

 For reference, the current recommended daily intake for adults is 55 mcg, and all values are for the food in its raw state.

 1) Brazil Nuts

 Brazil nuts offer more selenium than any other food.

 It is worth noting that since they are so high in the mineral, selenium toxicity can develop from the overconsumption of Brazil nuts.

 As a result, it is probably wise to keep daily consumption to one or two nuts if eating them regularly.